wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 layout: post
 title: Browsing Padrino's Code Base With Ctags in Vim
 description: Use ctags to browser Padrino's code base
+update: 2014-02-23
+categories: ['padrino', 'vim']
 ---

 {% include leanpub.html %}

 Working effectively with ctags has been a topic I avoided for a long time because I was too lazy to invest the time to learn about it.

 I was working on my application and needed to constantly consult [Padrino's API docs](http://www.padrinorb.com/api/index.html) in the browser.
-It would have been more effective if I could do the searching directly in [Padrino's code on GitHub](https://github.com/padrino/padrino-framework).
+It would have been more effective if I could do the searching directly in [Padrino's code](https://github.com/padrino/padrino-framework).
 Even better would be if I didn't have to leave the terminal and could stay in the flow of coding.
 It's possible with `ctags`!

 ## What is ctags

-[ctags](http://ctags.sourceforge.net/ "ctags") is a tool which make it easy for you to shift rapidly through code.
+[Ctags](http://ctags.sourceforge.net/ "ctags") is a tool which make it easy for you to shift rapidly through code.
 It does this by indexing classes, methods, variables and other things.
 All this information is stored in a `tags` file - one line in this file contains one tag.

-ctags makes it easy to browse a large code base like [Padrino](http://www.padrinorb.com/ "Padrino"), where you might not know the project layout and class/method definitions.
+Ctags is the tool to browse a large code base like [Padrino](http://www.padrinorb.com/ "Padrino"), where you might not know the project layout and class/method definitions.
 Being able to jump forward and backward between variables, classes, modules, and methods is essential in getting to know a code base.

 ## Installing ctags

-Depending on your operation system, you can install it easily using the package manager:
+Depending on your operation system, you can install it on Ubuntu/Debian with the following packages:

 {% highlight bash %}

-# For example, in Debian or Ubuntu:
 $ sudo apt-get install exuberant-ctags

 {% endhighlight %}